Japan FSA announces new rules on smaller banks to contain interest-rate risk

-TOKYO Japan's financial regulator said on Friday it would adopt a new rule for regional and small banks to guard against potential losses on their bond and other holdings.
+TOKYO (Reuters) - Japan's financial regulator said on Friday it would adopt a new rule for regional and small banks to guard against potential losses on their bond and other holdings.

 Under the rule, the Financial Services Agency (FSA) will consult with each bank on how to ease the situation when potential losses on their asset holdings exceed 20 percent of their capital.